-What is the Native STEM Portraits (NPS) Project?
+What is the Native STEM Portraits (NSP) Project?

-Native STEM Portraits: A Longitudinal, Mixed-Methods Study of the Intersectional Experiences of Native Learners and Professionals in STEM was a five-year collaboration beginning in 2020 between TERC, the University of Georgia (UGA), and Advancing Indigenous People in STEM (AISES).
-The goals of NSP were to gain a multifaceted understanding of the experiences of persistence, retention, and success of Native higher education students, faculty, and other professionals in STEM, and to learn how these experiences changed over the time of their journey, through entering and leaving STEM higher education.
-For this purpose, the team developed two primary interconnected research foci – foundational information and Native experiences in STEM education and careers.
+Native STEM Portraits (NSP) was a five-year collaboration beginning in 2020 between TERC, the University of Georgia, and AISES (Advancing Indigenous People in STEM).
+The goals of NSP were to gain a multifaceted understanding of the experiences of persistence, retention, and success of Native higher education students, faculty, and other professionals in STEM, and to learn how these experiences changed over the course of their STEM journeys.
+This multifaceted understanding can help inform ways to retain and develop STEM talent to enter, grow, and strengthen the U.S. workforce.
+For these purposes, the team developed two primary interconnected research foci – foundational/institutional information and experiences in STEM education and careers.
+The project was informed by the non-discriminatory framework of Inclusive Excellence provided by the Association of American Colleges and Universities (Williams et al., 2005).

 Foundational Information